HarrisonT1/Portfolio-Project-3/README.md

 - clear_board() - This was used to clear the terminal, and was imported from [stackoverflow](https://stackoverflow.com/questions/2084508/clear-the-terminal-in-python)
 - The code used to connect the google spread sheet was taken from the Love Sandwiches walkthrough project
 <details>
-    <summary>Code snipet for spreadsheet</summary>
+    <summary>Code snippet for spreadsheet</summary>
     <img src="assets/readme-images/lend-code/gs-import.png">
 </details>

 - I used this [stackoverflow](https://stackoverflow.com/questions/41910947/how-do-i-make-a-grid-in-python) for inspiration on making my grid.
-- I also looked through this [stackoverflow](https://www.askpython.com/python/examples/create-minesweeper-using-python) through my project for guidence when i was stuck.
+- I also looked through this [stackoverflow](https://www.askpython.com/python/examples/create-minesweeper-using-python) through my project for guidance when I was stuck.
 - I used this [W3School](https://www.w3schools.com/python/ref_func_enumerate.asp) page to learn about the enumerate function in python included to help me index the grid.

 ## Acknowledgements